Introduction to Large Projects

 Product and Related Services

-This section should discuss how the proposed products and/or services the project would create will distinguish themselves in the market place.
+This section should discuss how the proposed products and/or services the project would create will distinguish themselves in the marketplace.
 What is unique or better?
 How will they be produced?
 How do they address a market opportunity?

 Market Research and Analysis

-This section is critical because it is directly related to the sales projections in the pro forma financial statements.
+This section is critical in a business plan because it is directly related to the sales projections in the pro forma financial statements.
 It addresses who the potential customers are and how much of your products/services they are likely to buy.
 Market research involves getting information from published sources, from surveys or questionnaires, and from Industry “insiders”.
-It is essential that these market gatekeepers be identified and interviewed extensively during the market research.
+It is essential that these market gatekeepers be identified and interviewed extensively during market research.
 They will have the best knowledge of whether or not the proposed products/services have a good chance or not of successfully penetrating the markets and who the biggest competitive threats will be.

 This section demonstrates that the project owner/sponsor team is fully aware of the competitive forces in the marketplace for the project products.
 It explains the new business’s strengths over the competition and how the new business will overcome the competitors’ advantages and compensate for weaknesses upon entering the marketplace.
 Once again, market gatekeepers can be extremely helpful in getting realistic information about the competition.

 This section describes in detail the methods the new business will employ to successfully penetrate the marketplace.
-Will it require sales people?
+Will it require salespeople?
 What will be the market share goals for the first three years?
 How will these goals be achieved?
 What will be the costs of advertising and promotion?